node-red/node-red-node-test-helper/README.md

     npm install node-red-node-test-helper --save-dev

-This will add this modules to your `package.json` file as a development dependency.
+This will add the helper module to your `package.json` file as a development dependency:

-[Mocha](https://mochajs.org/) is a unit test framework for Javascript.
-[Should](https://shouldjs.github.io/) is an assertion library used in our example unit tests which will also be added to your porject.
-For more information on these frameworks, see their associated documentation.
-Depending on your testing needs, you may need to add additional dev dependencies.

-Your `project.json` file should now contain something like the following:

 ```json
 ...